 Listed below is general information to assist research personnel who are interested in participating in the study.

-To participate in this trial, medical facilities (sites) must meet ALL of the criteria listed below.
+To become a participating trial location in the NCI-MATCH study, medical facilities (sites) must meet ALL of the criteria listed below.

 EAY131 is the master protocol identification (ID) for the overall trial.
-Each treatment/genetic abnormality being studied in this trial is a substudy (or subprotocol) of EAY131, identified with an additional letter added to the end of the master protocol ID; EAY131-A, for example.
+Each treatment/genetic abnormality being studied in this trial is a treatment arm (substudy or subprotocol) of EAY131.
+The treatment arms are identified with additional letters and numbers added to the end of the master protocol ID; EAY131-A, for example.
 All subprotocols must be used in conjunction with the master protocol, EAY131.

 The master protocol and all subprotocol documents, along with related material, are password protected.
 Research personnel may access the documents on the NCI Cancer Trial Support Unit (CTSU) website.

-NCI-MATCH (EAY131) opened to patient enrollment on August 12, 2015 with the master protocol and ten subprotocols.
-An additional 14 subprotocols were added on a rolling basis by late May 2016 through amendments to the master protocol.
+NCI-MATCH (EAY131) opened to patient enrollment on August 12, 2015, with the master protocol and ten subprotocols.
+Additional subprotocols were added on a rolling basis through amendments to the master protocol.
 View the NCI-MATCH Active Trials Table.

 In this trial, investigators register patients via the NCI Oncology Patient Enrollment Network (OPEN) Registration System, which is accessible 24 hours a day, seven days a week at the CTSU website.

 This clinical trial requires research personnel at participating institutions to complete training prior to starting data entry.
-Training courses are assigned through Medidata Rave® as eLearnings.
+Medidata Rave® assigns training courses as eLearnings.
 Listed below are the required eLearnings that pertain to NCI-MATCH (EAY131):